← back

 TL;DR

 Then Google announced it was dropping POP3 import support and killing Gmailify.
 At least they gave a few months’ notice.
+I skimmed the announcement and thought: fine, forwarding still works, SMTP stays — I’ll just set up email forwarding and move on.

 The only real adjustment was habit — I had to install Thunderbird everywhere.
-No regrets: it does what it’s supposed to, and it even auto-detected my Purelymail setup on the first try.
+No regrets: it does what it’s supposed to, and it even auto-detected my Purelymail setup on the first try!

-Why Not Self-Host?
+Why Not Migadu?

-Since I was already running the setup for myself, the next step was obvious — I could extend it to clients.
-Small businesses that want email on their own domain but can’t justify paying for a full mail hosting plan now get it included.
-The only rule: no bulk campaigns through it.
-For that, there’s Mailjet, Brevo, and others.
-That separation keeps the shared mailboxes clean and the IP reputation intact.
+Since I was already running the Purelymail setup for myself, the next step was obvious — I extended it to a few clients.
+Small businesses that want email on their own domain but can’t justify paying for a full Google Workspace plan now get it included.

 Lessons Learned